linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 02.10.2025
+- Topic: Linkspreed and Web4 are giving power back to the people
+- Directory: /posts/2025/October/02
+- Description: ``` The time for centralized social media dominance is over.
+Linkspreed and Web4 are giving power back to the people.
+Build your own social network.
+Imagine an ecosystem where you control the rules, the data, and the community experience.
+No more fighting opaque algorithms or worrying about your content's relevance being decided by a distant corporation.
+It's time for independent, user-owned platforms.
+It's easier than you think.
+Start building your true community today and define your own online future. ```

 ### 01.10.2025
 - Topic: Micro Social Networks
 - Directory: /posts/2025/October/01